Randomization tests for peer effects in group formation experiments: Permutation tests in two group formation designs

 \subsection{Completely randomized design}

 Another common design is the completely randomized design, which fixes the \emph{overall} number of units that receive each group-label, without stratifying on the attribute.
+Despite this difference, we will show that the completely randomized design can be analyzed exactly like a stratified randomized design by conditioning on the observed attribute-group assignments.

 \begin{definition}[Completely randomized design] Consider a distribution of group labels, $\pr(L)$, that assigns equal probability to all vectors $L$ such that for every group-label $k \in \{1, \ldots, K\}$, the number of units assigned to group-label $k$ is equal to a fixed integer $n_k$.
-The design $\pr(Z)$ induced by such $\pr(L)$ is a completely randomized group formation design, denoted by $\CR(\nak)$, where $\nak = (n_1, \ldots, n_K)$ satisfies $\sum_{k=1}^K n_k = n$. \end{definition}
+The design $\pr(Z)$ induced by such $\pr(L)$ is a completely randomized group formation design, denoted by $\CR(\nak)$, where $\nak = (n_1, \ldots, n_K)$ satisfies $\sum_{k=1}^K n_k = N$. \end{definition}

 The completely randomized design generalizes the design in \citet[][Section~2.4.1]{li2018randomization} by allowing the size of the groups to vary.
 Importantly, we can construct a stratified randomized design from a completely randomized design by conditioning on the number of units with each level of the attribute in each group.
 As a result, conditional on $\nak_A$, we can analyze a completely randomized group formation design exactly like a stratified randomized design. \begin{corollary} Consider $\pr(Z) \sim \CR(\nak)$.
-The null hypotheses $H_0$ (resp. $H_0^{\h_1,\h_2}$) can be tested with Procedure~\ref{proc:sharp} (resp.
-Procedure~\ref{proc:general}) as if the design were $\SR(\nak_A)$, where $\nak_A$ is the observed number of units with each value of the attribute $A$ assigned to each group. \end{corollary}
+The null hypotheses $H_0$ (resp. $H_0^{\h_1,\h_2}$) can be tested with Procedure~\ref{proc:sharp-permute} (resp.
+Procedure~\ref{proc:nonsharp-permute}) as if the design were $\SR(\nak_A)$, where $\nak_A$ is the observed number of units with each value of the attribute $A$ assigned to each group. \end{corollary}

-This connection is important in practice, since many practical designs are not stratified on the attribute of interest.
-In particular, the application we analyze in Section~\ref{section:li} uses a complete randomization design rather than a stratified randomization design.
+This connection is important since many designs are not stratified on the attribute of interest; e.g., the application we analyze in Section~\ref{section:li} uses a completely randomized design rather than a stratified randomization design.
 Importantly, conditioning on $\nak_A$ is necessary to ensure the validity of the permutation test even in completely randomized designs.
 Figure \ref{fig:example} gives an example in which the unconditional permutation test is invalid.
-In contrast, conditioning is unnecessary for the validity of the permutation test in classical completely randomized experiments without peer effects; it is used to improve power \citep{hennessy2016conditional}.